Day 1: Pohang | Mon, May 11

 1140-1240

-Breakout Session 4: AI and the Future of Tourism: From Insight to Impact – Powered by Research Centre for Digital Transformation of Tourism, The Hong Kong Polytechnic University
+Salon Session 4: AI and the Future of Tourism: From Insight to Impact – Powered by Research Centre for Digital Transformation of Tourism, The Hong Kong Polytechnic University

 Artificial intelligence is rapidly transforming tourism operations, management, and the visitor experience.
-This breakout session brings together leading academics and industry practitioners to explore how AI-powered tools and digital intelligence can improve forecasting, optimize resources, and enhance personalization - while addressing ethical and governance challenges.
+This breakout session brings together leading academics and industry practitioners to explore how AI-powered tools and digital intelligence can improve forecasting, optimize resources, and enhance personalisation - while addressing ethical and governance challenges.
 Through expert insights and discussion, participants will examine how research-driven innovation can translate into practical strategies for a more efficient, sustainable, and resilient tourism future.

 Salon Session 4-6